Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Export & Copy:** Download the edited file or copy all extracted text for external use.
 - **Batch "All OK" Message:** If all files are correct in batch mode, a green congratulatory message is shown.
 - **Split Lines Button:** New button to automatically split all long text blocks in the editor according to the selected wrapping mode.
+- **Large File Handling:** Automatically splits files over 5000 lines into "chunks" to maintain browser performance.
+Includes navigation controls and seamless re-assembly on save.
+- **Session Caching:** Automatic background saving of your work every 5 minutes to `localStorage`.
+Restore your session after a browser crash or accidental tab closure.
+- **Structural Integrity:** Japanese files are split at the exact same CommonEvent boundaries as Russian files to prevent desynchronization.
 - **Update Editor Button:** After restoring structure, you can now update the editor with the fixed file without reloading it manually.
 - **New Error Types:** Additional error types are now detected and highlighted, including new syntax and structure issues.
 - **Red Download Button:** The "Download edited file" button turns red if there are unresolved errors, preventing accidental saving.